Relating the modular Hamiltonian to two-point functions: Free scalar fields

+on a suitable dense domain in $\hat{\mathcal{H}}$, which defines the modular Hamiltonian $K$ on $\hat{\mathcal{H}}$.
+We may interpret both $G$ and $K$ as convolution operators acting on functions with support in $R$, and then the formula~\eqref{eq:ilndelta_resolvent_gi} relates their integral kernels.
+The analogous computation establishes a similar formula for the restriction of the modular Hamiltonian to the complement region $\Sigma \setminus R$, which only depends on the two-point function $G$ restricted to the complement.
+We omit the straightforward details, which essentially only differ in an overall minus sign coming from the result~\eqref{eq:ilndelta_resolvent_integral}.

-from~\eqref{eq:lndelta_arccot_subspace}.
-This is now a relation between integral kernels, restricted to the region $R \subset \Sigma$.
-Namely, the operator $I \ln \Delta$ restricted to the subspace $\mathcal{L}$ of elements with support in $R$ can be understood as convolution operator acting on functions in $R$.
-Its integral kernel is related to the one of the two-point function, seen also as convolution operator on such functions, by the formula~\eqref{eq:ilndelta_arccot_gi}.
-To make this more concrete, we note that of the initial data $f = (f_1,f_2)$ the first component $f_1$ is the initial data for the field $\phi$ itself, while the second component $f_2$ is the initial data for its normal derivative, the conjugate momentum $\pi$.
-Therefore, the integral kernel of the two-point function decomposes as
+To obtain a more concrete expression for the result~\eqref{eq:ilndelta_resolvent_gi}, we note that of the initial data $f = (f_1,f_2)$ the first component $f_1$ is the initial data for the field $\phi$ itself, while the second component $f_2$ is the initial data for its normal derivative, the conjugate momentum $\pi$.
+The integral kernel of $G$ is thus nothing else but the two-point function, which decomposes as

-where the off-diagonal entries are one-half of the equal-time commutator between $\phi$ and $\pi$, while the diagonal entries are the equal-time correlation functions of $\phi$ with itself ($X$) or $\pi$ with itself ($P$), restricted to $R$, which are both symmetric.
-Since $G$ is the integral kernel of the scalar product~\eqref{eq:g_scalar_product} and thus positive definite, it follows that also $X$ and $P$ are positive definite operators, and in particular invertible.
-We further obtain
+The off-diagonal entries are one-half of the equal-time commutator between $\phi$ and $\pi$, while the diagonal entries are the equal-time correlation functions of $\phi$ with itself ($X$) or $\pi$ with itself ($\Pi$), restricted to $R$, which are both symmetric.
+Since the symmetric part of $G$ is equal to the positive operator $\epsilon P I P$, it follows that also $X$ and $\Pi$ are positive operators, and in particular invertible on a suitable domain dense in $\hat{\mathcal{H}}$.
+From the relation~\eqref{eq:relation_g_i} we further obtain